 - Meet the educational outcomes of the Externship Program; and

 - Provide direct supervision by a practicing attorney.

 Placements with private firms or attorneys are approved on a limited basis.
-Preference is given to private firms or attorneys that have a significant number of pro bono cases which a student can work on during the externship.
+Preference is given to private firms or attorneys that have a significant number of pro bono cases that a student can work on during the externship.
 Factors for approving a placement without pro bono cases include, but are not limited to, length of time the attorney or firm has been in practice, reputation in the legal community, and primary areas of practice.
 Preferred practice areas include immigration law, family law, alternate dispute resolutions, estates, wills and trusts, health law, entertainment and sports law, and intellectual property.
-Students seeking approval for a private placement must submit a Placement Approval Form to the office at least two weeks (14 business days) before the first day of class in the semester the externship is requested.
+Students seeking approval for a private placement must submit a Placement Approval Request Form and a Private Firm Certification form to the office at least two weeks (14 business days) before the first day of class in the semester the externship is requested.